-Configuration-Model 77 Device Address and Stereo Output
+Configuration-Model 77 Device Address, Channel Mute/Solo Function, and Stereo Output

-Use the Level control to change this specific Model 77's device address.
+When the mode button is pressed, use the Level control to change this specific Model 77's device address.
 Address can be either A1, A2, A3, or A4. - Default: Device address A1.
+Post downmix channel mute/solo.
 Stereo output can be enabled. - Note: The Model 77's device address is the only parameter stored in the Model 77.
 All other parameters are stored in the Model 76.